About the Campaign

 - Tweeting about International Anti-Corruption Day to let the world know what you are doing to tackle this scourge

-- Like our Facebook page, adopt the ACT logo as your profile picture and encourage others to do the same.
+- Like our Facebook page, adopt the logo as your profile picture and encourage others to do the same.